35percent/11tystarter/src/posts/heygate-redevelopment-lendleases-final-squeeze.md

 One of the first tasks of Southwark's [new planning committee](https://moderngov.southwark.gov.uk/mgCommitteeMailingList.aspx?ID=119) will be to consider developer Lendlease's [controversial planning application for a new office block](https://www.southwarknews.co.uk/news/lendlease-applies-for-office-block-and-zero-housing-in-next-stage-of-regeneration/) on the final plot of Elephant Park, H1.
 Plot H1 stands on what was protected metropolitan open land, on the site of the demolished Heygate estate:

 ![](https://35percent.org/img/elephant-rd.jpg)
+*The former Elephant Park open space on the corner of Walworth Road and Elephant Road*

 The [H1 application](https://planning.southwark.gov.uk/online-applications/simpleSearchResults.do?action=firstPage), which includes a proposal for a health hub, is a dramatic change of direction by Lendlease.
 Up to now, Elephant Park has been built as a housing development, with some retail, and other uses; [Lendlease's original plan](https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=ZZZV1JKBWR520) was for H1 to be much the same, with three residential blocks, one of 30-storeys, two of ten-storeys, comprising about 300 homes, across 36,100sqm of floorspace:

 ![](https://35percent.org/img/mp5h1.png)
+*The original plans for plot H1 included a 30-storey residential block*

 This proposal was part of Lendlease's successful [2013 planning permission application](https://planning.southwark.gov.uk/online-applications/applicationDetails.do?keyVal=ZZZV1JKBWR520&activeTab=summary).
 Now, in 2022, it turns out that Lendlease has shoehorned the housing planned for H1 into all the other plots already built or currently under construction, leaving it with a surplus plot.
 Instead of building additional housing on H1, which would require a fresh planning application and might open up a can of worms about affordable housing delivery, Lendlease says it wants to build an office block on the site, which would improve *'employment capacity'*.
 A health hub, covering a tenth of the total floorspace, is also being offered, to sweeten the proposal - but only in place of providing affordable workspace.

 ![](https://35percent.org/img/h1offices.png)
+*Lendlease's plans for this now surplus plot comprise a large office block*

 #### Lendlease benefits from rule change 1